Udit-Narayan-Kaushik/SQL_Practice/README.md

-# SQL_Practice
+# 📚 SQL Practice Questions Repository

-This repository contsins solutions to SQL practice problems.
+Welcome to the SQL Practice Questions Repository! 🚀 This repository is dedicated to tracking my daily SQL practice sessions and sharing interesting, real-world queries to help me and others hone our SQL skills.